proteusthemes/mailchimp-widget/readme.txt

 This widget can be used for all sorts of things, like: newsletter, lead capture, email sequence, and much more!

 The Widget will output an email input field and a submit button, that's all you need to capture your visitor's email address.
+Main idea behind this plugin is that's easy and simple to use.

 **Do you want to contribute?**